NICALab/REALS/README.md

 ```
 We also provide the mini-batch and multi-resolution version of REALS in `run_reals_minibatch.py`, `run_reals_multi.py` respectively.

+After running REALS on one sample data, there will be composite transformation `tau`, original images `Y`, aligned images `L`,
+low-rank component `L_stat`, and sparse component `S` in the resulting directory.

 ## Evaluation

 We provide 3 sample codes for evaluation.
-However, the code may require modifications, which depends on the results.
+However, the codes can perfectly reproduce the results in original paper only when
+required results are fully available.
+So, it may require to modify some parts of the code to analyze the result with below codes.
 - `eval_heatmap.py` shows the alignment inconsistency heatmap.
 - `eval_barplot.py` shows the alignment inconsistency bar plot of REALS.
 It is to check performance with different batch size.
 - `eval_timeplot.py` shows the (time, alignment inconsistency) plot.
 You need to save time and transformation at each iteration to plot the result.

 ## Results
+We will make it available after the review.

 ## Contributing
 The base code is from [BEAR](https://github.com/NICALab/BEAR).
-We will make it public after the review.
+We will make it available after the review.